Skip to content

 The descent first — "La Serp", The Snake.
 26 hairpins corkscrewing 9.5 kilometres down to the hidden cove of Torrent de Pareis.
 Spectacular and technical — enjoy it, but ride carefully.
 Tourist buses share the road and they do not always leave much room around blind corners.
 At the bottom there are restaurants and a kiosk at the water's edge.

 Then the climb back out.
 The same 9.5 kilometres, the same 26 hairpins, now at 7% average.
 It is tough — especially after everything that has come before — but the views opening up on the upper hairpins make it bearable.
+The final 2–3 km are the steepest and the hardest part of the day.
+Somewhere on the upper hairpins there is a photographer working — remember to smile.
 At the top, where the Sa Calobra road meets the main mountain road, there is a kiosk.
 We stopped here, ate, refilled, and let the legs recover before the final roll back to Port de Pollença.
 Exactly what was needed.

 This is the day that defines a Mallorca cycling trip.